Rork96/test_1/README.md

-# Pavlo — Portfolio (v4)
+# Pavlo — RN Web Portfolio (v5)

-Borrowed your social links and project names from your previous site and placed them in this cleaner single-file React build.

-Edit quickly:
-- `CASES` array: fill `liveDemo` (iframable) and `repo` for each project.
-- Gallery frames: set `<iframe src>` values in the Gallery section or replace with images until you have live demos.
-- Contact: replace Formspree `YOUR_FORMSPREE_ID`.
-Your email/Telegram/Instagram/LinkedIn/Upwork links are already wired.
+React Native Web single‑file app (no bundler) + local demo pages that work on GitHub Pages.

+How to deploy
+1) Upload everything in this ZIP to your repo root.
+2) Settings → Pages → Deploy from a branch → main → /(root).
+Wait ~1–2 minutes.

+Customize
+- index.html → config at the top (SOCIALS, FORMSPREE_ID)
+- CASES[].demo points to local pages under /demos; you can swap to external URLs later.
-- Music: drop a file named `phonk.mp3` next to `index.html` to enable the round toggle button.
+- Add phonk.mp3 next to index.html to enable the music toggle.